nivertech/atsd-use-cases/hawaii gas prices.md

 ![Figure 4](Figure4.png)

-The processing of data with Axibase's Time Series Database (ATSD) is much less cubersome.
+The processing of datasets using Axibase's Time Series Database (ATSD) is much less cubersome.
 With ATSD you don't have to stage a database, manipulate and design table schema, provision an application server, and write programs to parse and digest these types of files.
 Rather, you can configure a scheduled job to retrieve the file from the specfied endpoint and have ATSD parse it according to pre-defined rules.
 Once you have raw data in ATSD, creating and sharing reports with built-in widgets is fairly trivial.
 The reports will be continuously updated as new data comes in.

-With ATSD, the user is able display the data in an easily understandable manner.
+With ATSD, the user is able display the dataset in an easily understandable manner.
 The below figure shows each fuel type for each of the 5 locations.

 ![Figure 5](Figure5.png)

-The Dataset can be sorted by location and/or fuel type, and the user can easily toggle through comparing different scenarios.
+The dataset can be sorted by location and/or fuel type, and the user can easily toggle through comparing different scenarios.
 The next 2 figures show outputs comparing fuel types on Hilo and Diesel prices by location, respectively.

 ![Figure 6](Figure6.png)

 ![Figure 7](Figure7.png)

-The Dataset can also be manipulated to show price differences for different fuel types, for example for diesel between Hawaii and the US (Figure 8)
+The dataset can also be manipulated to show price differences for different fuel types, for example for diesel between Hawaii and the US (Figure 8)

 ![Figure 8](Figure8.png)